 Here’s why…

-The team found that levels of that inflammatory marker CRP were raised in those with longer or shorter durations of sleep.
+The team found that levels of the inflammatory marker CRP were elevated in those with longer or shorter sleep durations.

 “Participants who sleep less or more than six to seven hours have higher ASCVD risk scores, which is likely driven by heightened inflammation as measured by CRP, which was found to be higher among those who had less or more sleep,” said lead author, Dr. Kartik Gupta, a resident in the hospital’s Division of Internal Medicine.